-Freshmen Beal, Cooke lead No. 4 South Carolina to 99-72 win
+Freshmen lead No. 4 South Carolina past No. 13 Kentucky

 Kentucky: As good as Howard is, Kentucky needs some help around her.
 The Wildcats struggled to run against the Gamecocks and had no answer after their offensive rebounding slowed.

 South Carolina: There was no rust from a long holiday break and the Gamecocks’ three starting freshmen led the first-half surge.
-South Carolina’s game plan was nearly flawlessly performed and it finished shooting 61% from the field (36 of 59).
+South Carolina executed its game plan efficiently and finished shooting 61% from the field (36 of 59).

 UP NEXT